jm232/rdx_test/README.md

 ## Manual testing part
 Please see file `manual_testing/notes.md`
 ## Automation part
 Python based framework for UI and API tests.
+Tests written in Gherkin for good readability of scenarios.
 - UI part used `selenium` library and chrome browser.
 Failed step is screenshoted, saved and published to report.
 - API part used `requests` as HTTP library